This is a guide covering the best lenses for the Nikon D850.

 But what makes this stand out as one of the best lenses for Nikon D850 is its ability to produce consistent color, reduced flair, and sharp images.

-It is a highly versatile lens because you can use it in a lot of scenarios including taking closeup photos of small subjects and shooting sports.
+It is a highly versatile lens because you can use it in a lot of scenarios including taking closeup photos of small subjects and shooting sports (check out the best Nikon lenses for sports photography).

 Though it is definitely one of the best Nikon D850 lenses, it comes with some flaws.